 General Manager of Strategy and Risk Management at Port of Dover

 “BlipTrack provides the Aalborg City Business Association with an in-depth understanding on how people move within the city and measures the economic impact of events.
 The data allow us to analyze, optimize and improve large-scale events”.
 Read more

 Director of Aalborg City Business Association

-BlipTrack provide our clients with an unparalleled range of traffic information.
-Using the same data, we can provided live travel times direct to signs and phones, identify incidents and delays through to understanding the strategic route choices, origin / destination and changing travel patterns.
+BlipTrack provides our clients with an unparalleled range of traffic information.
+Using the same data, we can provide live travel times direct to signs and phones, identify incidents and delays through to understanding the strategic route choices, origin/destination and changing travel patterns.
 Read more

 Associate at BECA

 “BlipTrack give us a unique opportunity to deliver new logistics solutions for the benefit of our customers”.
 Read more